 You probably know the names.
 The Sierra Nevada.
 Half Dome.
 El Capitan.
 Bridalveil Fall.
 And maybe you've seen the photographs or had an Ansel Adams poster hanging in your college dorm.
 That's Yosemite.
 Everybody's heard the names but who's really explored them?
 Who has stood in awe of Bridalveil Fall?
 Watched pro climbers take on El Capitan?
 Hiked through Yosemite Valley?
 Because the thing is, if you're going to hang pictures of Yosemite on your walls, wouldn't it be great if they had your family in them?
 Well, here's your chance.

-Day 1 Witness the landscape shift from urban to pastoral to alpine on our scenic drive from San Francisco to the Sierra Nevada Fueled by a farm-to-table picnic, travel back in time on a bike ride through Yosemite's Gold Country Vistas from the high Sierra to the Central Valley make this one of California's most beautiful routes.
+Day 1 Witness the landscape shift from urban to pastoral to alpine on our scenic drive from San Francisco to the Sierra Nevada Travel back to the days of the California gold rush on a spin in Mariposa County Take a ride on the Sugar Pine Railroad through towering pine trees.

-Day 2 Walk amid the Mariposa Grove of Giant Sequoias, Yosemite's largest stand of these ancient trees In the mood for some R&R?
+Day 2 Walk in the Mariposa Grove of Giant Sequoias, Yosemite's largest stand of these ancient trees One noteworthy resident is the Grizzly Giant, with a base diameter of 30 feet!
+Hike to Wawona Point for panoramic views of the valley below In the mood for some R&R?
 Kick back at the lodge, lounge by the pool or perhaps indulge at the spa.

-Day 3 The historic Ahwahnee Hotel, the best way to stay in the valley Set out on foot from Glacier Point, savoring air perfumed with ponderosa and cedar, and relishing views of Yosemite Valley, Half Dome and the Sierra Nevada Climb to the top of immense granite-faced Sentinel Dome.
+Day 3 The historic Ahwahnee Hotel, the best way to stay in the valley Set out on foot from Glacier Point, savoring air perfumed with ponderosa and cedar, and admiring the views of Yosemite Valley, Half Dome and the Sierra Nevada Climb to the top of immense granite-faced Sentinel Dome.

-Days 5-6 Glorious high-country scenery and a profusion of summer wildflowers at Tuolumne Meadows A kid-friendly rock climbing class gives the younger crowd a chance to scale Tuolumne Meadows' world-famous granite walls Enjoy activities like bocce ball and ping-pong or simply relax under the stars in the saltwater pool or the hot tub Cap off the week with a hike to a lookout with views of Hetch Hetchy, Wapama Falls and the surrounding high country.
+Days 5-6 Glorious high-country scenery and a profusion of summer wildflowers at Tuolumne Meadows Enjoy activities like bocce ball and ping-pong or simply relax under the stars in the saltwater pool or the hot tub Cap off the week with a hike to a lookout with views of Hetch Hetchy and the surrounding landscape.

 - Bike one of California's most beautiful routes with glorious vistas from the high Sierra to the Central Valley